 I graduated from Loughborough University in 2001 with a degree in Fine Art (Painting).
 I worked in various administrative and managerial roles within the charity sector before beginning my editing and proofreading training in 2015.
-In the same year I became a director of Help For Writers in 2015, a post which I held until December 2019.
+In the same year I became a director of Help For Writers, a post which I held until December 2019.
 This involved copyediting, proofreading and helping clients distribute their books via online stores worldwide.
 Since December 2019 I have focused on editing and proofreading on a freelance basis as well as branching out into developmental editing.